 The 19th century saw more gifts to the church including a large mural, an impressive font, the carved pulpit and the East Window in the Lady Chapel.

-The church will open from 9am to 6pm in summer (or until dusk in winter) when the pandemic lockdown is eased.
+The church is open from 9am to 5pm in summer (or until dusk in winter).

 The churchyard and family history -